Edited work

 Donate here: https://gofund.me/4c656b1d

 How do you remain undefeated when your own body gives up on you?
 Choreographer, dancer, activist, artist, professor, and Buddhist, Mark Allan Davis discovers what it means to be ill in a world that’s tired of illness.
-Through an extensive collection of archival footage and personal videos to Mark’s best friend Stacey, in this short documentary we learn about his ‘before’ journey, with faith that there will be an ‘after’.
+Through an extensive collection of archival footage and personal videos to Mark’s best friend Stacey, in this short doc we learn about his ‘before’ journey, with faith that there will be an ‘after’.

 Juju [Bodies of Belief]